mihaj/mihaj.github.io/_posts/2021-05-25-scroll-to-the-bottom-of-the-page-with-selenium.md

 1. First, we need to create a Selenium driver and point it to the URL.
 2. Then we need to create a do-while loop, check the initial scroll height, scroll down, and recheck the scroll height.
-3. Then compare before and after scroll heights and determine if the driver needs to continue scrolling or is at the bottom of the page.
+3. Finally compare before and after scroll heights and determine if the driver needs to continue scrolling or is at the bottom of the page.

 ```csharp
 EdgeOptions options = new EdgeOptions();